 Genetics, Immunology, Immunogenetics - Switzerland

-Dr. Croxford worked for many years as a laboratory head in the drug discovery department of Idorsia Pharmaceuticals Ltd, based in in Allschwil, Switzerland.
+Dr. Croxford is currently Director of Inflammation and Autoimmunity at ImmunOs Therapeutics, a biotechnology company developing novel biologics in the immuno-oncology and autoimmunity therapeutic areas.
+Previously, he worked as a laboratory head in the drug discovery department of Idorsia Pharmaceuticals Ltd, based in in Allschwil, Switzerland.
 The company specializes in identifying novel molecular targets linked with rare disorders, and the subsequent generation of small molecule therapeutics for their treatment.

 He studied genetics, immunology and immunogenetics at the University of Manchester before completing an exchange program at the world-renowned institute of genetics in Cologne, Germany.
 He completed his PhD (summa cum laude) at the Johannes Gutenberg University of Mainz, Germany, where he developed multiple mouse model systems (from engineered stem cells) to better understand complex inflammatory responses.
 Subsequently, Dr. Croxford received an EMBO fellowship and worked as a postdoctoral researcher at the University of Zürich, Department of Experimental Immunology.

 To date, Dr. Croxford has authored or co-authored over thirty publications and review articles in peer-reviewed journals, with his works collectively receiving over 3,000 citations to date.

 Dr. Eoghan Dillon